SampleEnvironment/frappy/doc/SECoP_Messages.md

 Note: numerical values and strings appear 'naturally' formatted in JSON, i.e. 5.0 or "a string"

 &lt;keyword&gt; is one of a fixed list of defined keywords, &lt;specifier&gt; is either the name of the module optionally followed by ':' + the name of a command or parameter, or one of a fixed list of predefined keywords, depending on the message keyword.

+At the moment it is considered syntactic sugar to omit the parametername in a request.
+In replies the SEC-node (in the playground) will always use the correct parameter.
+On change-requests the parameter is assumed to be 'target', on trigger-requests it is assumed to be 'value'.
+Clients should not rely on this and explicitly state the parametername!

 All keywords are defined to be identifiers in the sense, that they are not longer than 63 characters and consist only of letters, digits and underscore and do not start with a digit. (i.e. T_9 is ok, whereas t{9} is not!)